Improving Automated Driving through POMDP Planning with Human Internal States: Results

 \subsection{Driver Model Distribution Scenarios}

 For the numerical testing, three internal state distribution scenarios are considered.
-In all of these scenarios, drivers behave according to the models presented in \cref{sec:driver}, however the IDM and MOBIL parameter values are distributed differently.
+In all of these scenarios, drivers behave according to the models presented in \cref{sec:driver}, however the IDM and MOBIL parameter values are distributed differently in each scenario.

-\Cref{tab:modelparams} shows typical parameter values for aggressive, timid, and normal drivers.
-The values are taken from \citet{kesting2009agents}, but some have been adjusted slightly so that the parameters for the normal driver are exactly half way between values for the timid and aggressive drivers.
+The values are drawn from a continuous joint distribution, but \cref{tab:modelparams} shows typical parameter values for aggressive, timid, and normal drivers.
+The values are taken from \citet{kesting2009agents}, but some have been adjusted slightly so that the normal driver parameters are exactly half way between the timid and aggressive values.
 In all three of the scenarios, the \emph{marginal} distributions of the parameters are uniformly distributed between the aggressive and timid values.

-The difference between the scenarios is the correlation of the parameter values.
+The difference between the scenarios is in the correlation of the parameter values.
+In this context, ``correlation'' does not refer to correlation between different drivers in the population, i.e. correlation between $\beh_i$ and $\beh_j$ where $j \neq i$.
+Rather, it refers to correlation between different parameters within individual driver models, i.e. correlation between the parameters such as $T$ and $\dot{x}_0$ within a driver model $\beh_i$.
+Each driver model, $\beh_i$, is sampled \emph{independently} from a joint parameter distribution, $\Beh$, that is identical across all drivers, but we study various levels of correlation between the individual parameters.
+Intuitively, a distribution with high correlation corresponds to the assumption that nearly all polite drivers (high $p$) also prefer slower speed (low $\dot{x}_0$) and timid values for all parameters in \cref{tab:modelparams}.
+Conversely, low correlation corresponds to the assumption that polite lane changers prefer a range of speeds and other parameter values.

 In order to maintain consistent marginal distributions while varying the correlation, copulas are used.
-A copula is a multivariate distribution with uniform marginal distributions, but a joint distribution that causes the variables to have nonzero correlation \cite{nelsen2007introduction}.
+A copula is a multivariate distribution with uniform marginal distributions but a joint distribution with correlation between the variables \cite{nelsen2007introduction}.
 An $n$-dimensional Gaussian copula is defined by a correlation matrix, $\Sigma$, and has the cumulative distribution function (CDF)

 where $\Phi_\Sigma$ is the CDF for a multivariate Gaussian distribution with covariance $\Sigma$, and $\Phi^{-1}$ is the inverse CDF for a univariate Gaussian distribution.
 If random vector $X$ has CDF $F_{\text{GC}}$, then for any $i \neq j$, the correlation between $X_i$ and $X_j$ is $\Sigma_{ij}$.